-Our snowmobile trails are maintained by active volunteer members who work with private land owners to create and maintain trails.
-Our association and local clubs do not require that you are an active participant, but we certainly welcome any volunteer work that you may wish to offer.
-You can also simply join to save on your NYS DMV registration using one of the two options outlined below.
+Our snowmobile trails are maintained by active volunteer members who work with private landowners to create and maintain trails.
+Our association and local clubs do not require that you be an active participant, but we certainly welcome any volunteer work that you may wish to offer.
+You can also simply join to save on your NYS DMV registration.

-By belonging to the association and our snowmobile clubs, you are helping to support the sport and assisting in providing good trails.
+By belonging to our association clubs, you are helping to support the sport and assisting in providing good trails.
 You also have the opportunity to share the fun and fellowship of snowmobiling with others.

 Please have your Visa or MasterCard handy and join online through the New York State Snowmobile Associations site.
 Make sure to print out your registration voucher in color and take it to the DMV when you register your snowmobiles.